-The fractal type button icon indicates the current fractal type (eg. for Mandelbrot).
+The fractal type button icon indicates the current fractal type (eg. for Mandelbrot Set).
 When the current fractal type is a custom one, the formula icon is displayed.
-Use this button to show the fractal types list with the currently used type selected.
+Use this button to show the list of available fractal types with the currently used one selected.

 Use tabs to switch between built-in fractal types and your custom ones.
-Tap a fractal type to choose it.
-The app will restore the last spot visited in it.
+Tap a fractal type to open it with one of the following options:

 Use the add button on the Custom tab to create your custom fractal type.